Baranwal-47/Baranwal-47/README.md

 **Tech Enthusiast | Full Stack Developer | Security & Networks Nerd**

-🎓 Final year B.Tech Computer Science & Engineering student at IIIT Jabalpur
+🎓 Final year B.Tech Computer Science & Engineering student at IIITDM Jabalpur

 I'm passionate about full stack web development and have hands-on experience with React, Next.js, Node.js, Django, and the MERN stack.
 I'm proficient in C/C++, Python, and JavaScript.
-I enjoy building products that solve real problems — from healthcare management systems to AI-powered Ayurvedic query engines.
-Always excited to collaborate on projects that push boundaries.
+I enjoy building scalable and dynamic websites to expand my knowledge and excited to collaborate in real world projects in future.

 - 🔭 Currently building a multimodal RAG system for Ayurvedic medicine — combining text, images, and traditional knowledge bases to build an AI-powered query engine for Ayurvedic diagnosis and remedies
 - 🌱 Exploring: System Design, DevOps (Docker, CI/CD), and Advanced Networking